Twitter is done with hate symbols and violent groups

 Ticketmaster is taking NFL ticketing digital

-Twitter, a platform infested with trolls, hate and abuse, can be one of the worst places on the Internet.
+Twitter, a platform infested with trolls, hate and abuse, can be one of the worst places on the internet.
 As a followup to Twitter CEO Jack Dorsey’s tweetstorm last week, in which he promised to crack down on hate and abuse by implementing more aggressive rules, Twitter is gearing up to roll out some updates in the coming weeks, Wired reported earlier today.

 “Although we planned on sharing these updates later this week, we hope our approach and upcoming changes, as well as our collaboration with the Trust and Safety Council, show how seriously we are rethinking our rules and how quickly we’re moving to update our policies and how we enforce them,” Twitter said in a statement to TechCrunch.